Rex Stout: Writings

-In 1929, Stout wrote his first published book How Like a God, an unusual psychological story written in the second person and published by the Vanguard Press, which he had helped to found.
-During this phase of his writing career, Stout also published a pioneering political thriller The President Vanishes (1934), which was originally published anonymously.
+In 1929, Stout wrote his first published book, How Like a God, an unusual psychological story written in the second person.
+The novel was published by the Vanguard Press, which he had helped to found.
+Stout published a total of four psychological novels between 1929 and 1933, the first three with Vanguard and the fourth at Farrar & Rinehart, to which he was recruited by editor John C. Farrar.

-In the 1930s, Stout turned to writing detective fiction.
-In 1933–34, he wrote Fer-de-Lance, which introduced Nero Wolfe and his assistant Archie Goodwin.
+In the 1930s, Stout turned to writing detective fiction, a genre that he and Farrar thought might be more financially rewarding than his previous novels.
+In 1933, he wrote Fer-de-Lance, which introduced Nero Wolfe and his assistant Archie Goodwin.
 The novel was published by Farrar & Rinehart in October 1934, and in abridged form as "Point of Death" in The American Magazine (November 1934).
-The characters of Wolfe and Goodwin are considered among Stout's main contributions to detective fiction.
-Wolfe was described by reviewer Will Cuppy as "that Falstaff of detectives".
+The same year, Stout also published a political thriller The President Vanishes (1934), which was originally published anonymously.